Torre Argentina Cat Sanctuary

 Many of Rome's stray cats live in ancient ruins, such as the Colosseum (home to some 200 feral cats) and the Forum.
 In the 1920s, a large number of homeless felines took up residence in the newly excavated Roman temples at the Largo di Torre Argentina, a square in the city center.

 Over the years, the cats at Torre Argentina were cared for by a succession of gattare, or "cat ladies," who operated an informal cat shelter from dungeon-like quarters beneath the sidewalk at the Largo's southern edge.

 In 1993, two women--Silvia Viviani and Lia Dequel--founded the Torre Argentina Cat Sanctuary (in Italian, Colonia Felinia Torre Argentina, or "Torre Argentina Feline Colony").

-Today, the shelter offers a comprehension sterilization and adoption program, and it also cares for sick, handicapped, or elderly cats that are difficult to place in homes.
+Today, the shelter offers a sterilization and adoption program, and it also cares for sick, handicapped, or elderly cats that are difficult to place in homes.
 Some 350 cats live in the Torre Argentina Cat Sanctuary at any given time, with the healthiest cats roaming freely among the ruins or interacting with passersby at street level.

 Visiting the shelter